Hand-Crafted-Rings, by

 you Resize your own rings?

-as long as I don't have to add or remove and metal.
+as long as I don't have to add or remove any metal. i.e. as soon as I

 Can I be sure the ring is really made of